 So, which format is best for my external drive?

 As you’ve read here, there isn’t a stock one answer fits all response to this question.
 Choosing which file system to employ depends on things like what you intend to store on your drives and how many different computers or devices it will need to connect with.
 If it will only ever be used with a Windows PC then NTFS is likely best.
 Conversely, if you will only ever be connecting to a Mac then APFS is the best choice unless you will need to connect to older Apple computers then you would select HFS+.
-You get the most flexibility and cross platform compatibility from exFAT unless you want to connect to some older gaming consoles then FAT32 is for you.
+You get the most flexibility and cross platform compatibility (Windows, Mac and Chrome) from exFAT, but if you want to connect to some older gaming consoles then FAT32 is for you.
 Considering all of this before you start using a new drive will invariably save you time and headaches later.